 - Align previously translated text with its original version and import this into your Memsource TM.

 - Search and edit the content of the TM directly in Memsource.

 - Export it and edit outside of the Memsource Editors, or import it into another CAT tool.

 After your translation memory is set up, it's time to put it to use.
 The most common uses for a translation memory are:

 - Analysis of jobs—to see if there are any matches between your job and your TM.

 - To pre-translate your job in a batch.

-- To display/insert matches from the TM to your Linguists in the Memsource Web Editor or Desktop Editor during the translation process.
+- To display/insert matches from the TM to your Linguists or Vendors in the Memsource Editors during the translation process.